Linutronix/detnetctl/README.md

 Usage: detnetctl [OPTIONS]

 Options:
-  -a, --app-name <APP_NAME>        Oneshot registration with the provided app name and do not spawn D-Bus service -g, --cgroup <CGROUP>            cgroup of the app required for oneshot registration -c, --config <FILE>              Use YAML configuration with the provided file.
-Otherwise, uses sysrepo
+  -o, --oneshot                    Oneshot setup, i.e. do not spawn D-Bus service -p, --protect <APP:CGROUP>       At startup, restrict the access to an app to the provided cgroup separated by a
-      --no-queue-setup <PRIORITY>  Skip queue setup and use the given priority for all streams --no-dispatcher              Skip installing eBPFs - no interference protection!
+                                   colon (e.g. -p app0:/user.slice/). can be provided multiple times -c, --config <FILE>              Use YAML configuration with the provided file.
+Otherwise, uses sysrepo --no-queue-setup <PRIORITY>  Skip queue setup and use the given priority for all streams --no-dispatcher              Skip installing eBPFs - no interference protection!
-      --bpf-debug-output           Print eBPF debug output to kernel tracing --no-interface-setup         Skip setting up the link -p, --ptp-instance <INSTANCE>    Configure PTP for the given instance -h, --help                       Print help
+      --bpf-debug-output           Print eBPF debug output to kernel tracing --no-interface-setup         Skip setting up the link -i, --ptp-instance <INSTANCE>    Configure PTP for the given instance -h, --help                       Print help
   -V, --version                    Print version
 ```

-## Oneshot Dry-Run Registration (Minimal Feature Set)
+## Oneshot Dry-Run (Minimal Feature Set)

 Only performs a one-shot dry-run reading the configuration from a YAML file.